Should I refinance now?

 It’s best to begin any refinance journey by understanding the relationship between the interest rate you received when you originally purchased your home, and the rates currently available in the marketplace.
 You’re looking for a lower mortgage rate, low enough that after closing costs and associated fees you can lock-in tangible savings.
 Your lender can help with that.

-Taking a step back for a moment, it’s worth outlining that there are four main costs that comprise your monthly mortgage payment:
+Taking a step back for a moment, it’s worth outlining that there are four main costs that comprise your monthly mortgage payment, known as PITI.

 Beginning in early 2020—even before the COVID-19 pandemic and the Fed’s policy intervention—mortgage interest rates were falling dramatically*to levels not seen in a generation.
 While mortgage rates were already spurring a minor homebuying boom the year before, this further drop created a genuine frenzy in the marketplace, especially for those who realized conditions for a refinance were never going to be more favorable.

 With average rates hovering a tick below 4% and then suddenly dropping to 3.5% and then falling further and further as the year went on, both homebuyers and those eager to refinance saw opportunities to save money in previously unimaginable ways.
 Lenders were flooded with refinance requests—to such a degree, in fact, that some of them had to put the brakes on processing.
 It was a crazy time.
 And while no one was spared the societal turbulence caused by the pandemic, many were able to find a silver lining in the immense savings of a home refinance.

 What kind of refinancing makes sense to you?

 While most people do a refinance for the reasons we’ve just outlined, there are multiple motives for contacting your lender and refinancing your home.